As an Amazon Associate I earn from qualifying purchases.

 Thai Cucumber Salad is so refreshing and delicious with fish.
 It might sound like an odd pairing but we’ve been making this for our weekend fish fry and it’s the perfect combination.

-Rice is one of my favorite side dishes for fish, we often stir in sautéd peppers and onions for a flavorful side dish like you see in the photos.
+Rice Pilaf is one of my favorite side dishes for fish, we often stir in sautéd peppers and onions for a flavorful side dish that is quick and easy.

 Air Fryer Roasted Potatoes are a quick and easy side dish for any meal and very flavorful with garlic and herbs.